- Theme & Technical Streams

 Member conveners are now locking arms with the CX-Comm to co-create a menu of stimulating and interactive learning spaces that will be presented across two timezone blocks to facilitate live engagement for our global audience.

-All conference content will be hosted between two-time zone blocks: 9 am - 1 pm CEST (Central European Standard time) and 11 am - 3 pm EST (US Eastern Standard Time).
+All conference content will be hosted between two-time zone blocks: 9 am - 1 pm CET (Central European Time) and 11 am - 3 pm EDT (US Eastern Daylight Time).
 To see the full conference schedule, view our detailed agenda.
 Worried you may miss some of the learning spaces?
 Don't!
 We are recording each of the sessions and will make them available in the attendee-exclusive Conference Hub and our interactive Discussion Forum.

 COVID-19 has had devastating impacts on livelihoods and employment.
 Marginalized and highly vulnerable households and fragile, crises-affected environments will be hardest hit.
 Given the complexity of a truly global crisis, a systems approach to relief and recovery is the key to building back better.
 Market-based programming holds potential to support local markets to rebound more quickly, restore and rebuild livelihoods, foster sustainable and decent employment, and become more resilient.
 Equitable and sustainable market-based solutions in the economic aftermath of COVID-19 mandates collaboration, coordination and partnerships between humanitarian, development and peace actors on a scale never seen before.
 It also requires continuous investment in and support of local leadership at all levels.
 This technical stream posits that connecting the nexus for market-based programming is no longer an aspiration - it is an imperative.